iai-group/arXivDigest/scraper/README.md

 python storeMetadata.py
 ```

-If the script can't find a name for a category on Arxiv or in its configured category names it will use the categoryID as its name.
+If the script can't find a name for a category on arXiv or in its configured category names it will use the categoryID as its name.
 This should be manually resolved,by updating the configured categories and the name in the database, to give the best user experience.
 ## Dependencies

 - [Feedparser](https://github.com/kurtmckee/feedparser)